EzraES/Titanic-EDA/README.md

-# Titanic-EDA
+# Vidio Games Sales Analysis
 This notebook dataset was download from kaggle website.
-The notebook performs basic cleansing and EDA on the titanic data set
+The notebook performs basic cleansing and EDA on the vgames data set https://www.kaggle.com/search?q=vgsales

 Multiple packages were used in the notebook:
 - pandas
 - seaborn
 - matplotlib.pyplot
+- Sklearn

+Work Order
+- EDA
+-